Industrias Pampero: History

 Pampero was founded in 1938 by Alejandro Hernández, the son of Dr. Amador Hernandez and Dolorita Hernandez from Juan Griego, Margarita.

 In 1991, Tamayo sold 95% of Industrias Pampero to the United Distillers subsidiary of Guinness Brewery for £45 million.

+In February 2024, a report claimed Diageo was looking to sell Pampero Rum, and in July 2024, Pampero rum was sold to Gruppo Montenegro which is a leading Italian food and spirits manufacturer for an undisclosed sum.

 Products

 Pampero rums, being aged, have a golden color that comes from having been matured in oak casks for several years, the duration depending on the type of rum.